ethereum-optimism/specs/specs/interop/predeploys.md

 by expiring messages upon arrival.

-Once the expired message is sent to the source chain, the message on the local chain is set as expired in the `successfulMessages` mapping to ensure non-replayability and deleted from `failedMessages`.
+Once the expired message is sent to the source chain, the message on the local chain is set as expired in the `returnedMessages` mapping to ensure non-replayability and deleted from `failedMessages`.
 An initiating message is then emitted to `relayExpire`.

 `sendExpire` sets the sender of the message as the `L2ToL2CrossDomainMessenger` to add a path for `relayExpire` to ensure that the message originated in `sendExpire`.
 There's should be no